Alcantara fans 12, Sánchez homers as Marlins beat Reds 6-1

 Reds: RHP Art Warren (left oblique strain) will report to Louisville next week to start a rehab assignment. … RHP Brad Brach (right shoulder impingement) threw another side Saturday and appears close to being activated.

 Marlins: The rehab progression for RHP Pablo López (shoulder) at Triple-A Jacksonville has been slowed down as a precaution.
-He hasn’t pitched for the Marlins since July 11, but they still hope to get him back before the end of the season, manager Don Mattingly said.
+He hasn’t pitched for the Marlins since July 11, but they still hope to get him back before the end of the season, Mattingly said.

 ROSTER MOVES